 I don’t think Mehta is being unreasonable.
 I mean, he earned those miles to get him from Atlanta to Mumbai in business class.
 As a loyal customer, you’d think he would be given extra-special treatment — not forced to languish three days in Amman to wait for the next flight with a mileage seat.
 But maybe I’m being idealistic here.
 Maybe miles really are as worthless as I’ve always said they are.

-There’s one last thing I can do, but it’s a long shot.
-I can contact Royal Jordanian and ask it to help Mehta with a combination of miles or a voucher.
-But I’m pretty sure that the airline was just following its own rules, too, and shouldn’t be on the hook for three hotel room nights.
+There’s one last thing my advocacy team and I can do, but it’s a long shot.
+We can contact Royal Jordanian and ask it to help Mehta with a combination of miles or a voucher.
+But I’m pretty sure that the OneWorld airline was just following its own rules, too, and shouldn’t be on the hook for three hotel room nights.